smart48/larak8/README.md

 ## Services

-Services - only load balancer for now - will be found using:
+Services - only load balancer or Nginx Ingress for now - will be found using:

 ```
 kubectl get svc